-Moray College Profile % of all contracted staff over period % of total Leavers % of total Leavers FTE
+Moray College Profile % of all contracted staff 16/17 % of total Leavers 16/17 Moray College Profile % of all contracted staff 17/18 % of total Leavers 17/18

 Ethnicity

-White Scottish 70.7 65.8 67.9
+White Scottish 70 59 72 67

-White Other British 17.4 26.3 16.7
+White Other British 17 25 18 17

-White Irish 1.1
+White Irish 2 2 4

-White Other 7.4 2.6 5.1
+White Other 6 8 6

-Asian, Asian Scottish or Asian British 0.3
+Asian, Asian Scottish or Asian British 0.5 0.5

-Other ethnic groups 1.1
+Other ethnic groups 2

-Information refused/NK 2 (1.1% declined) 5.3 10.2
+Information refused/NK 2 8 2 12

 Again, the proportions of leavers by this protected characteristic generally reflect the college population figures.
-In relation to the leavers whose ethnic origin is unknown, headcount percentages exceed FTE percentages, pointing towards a conclusion that these leavers have tended to be closer to or full time.
-As previous monitoring has suggested that new staff are more likely to disclose protected characteristics, this is likely to be long serving members of staff leaving who have not declared their ethnic origin.
+As previous monitoring has suggested that new staff are more likely to disclose protected characteristics, and therefore the leavers whose ethnic origin is unknown are likely to be long serving members of staff leaving who have not declared their ethnic origin.